tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/daw-mapping.md

 | Part 1 | Next 8 Remote Base Channel | To select the next 8 remote channels that will be controlled at a given time |
 | Part 2 | Previous 8 Remote Base Channel | To select the previous 8 remote channels that will be controlled at a given time |

-:warning: the `Arturia KeyLab 61 Essential Control` surface need to be locked to the Reason Master Section to work properlly
+:warning: the `Arturia KeyLab 61 Essential Control` surface need to be locked to the Reason Master Section to work properly